shimaore/abstracted-birds/src/main-browser.coffee.md

 Check whether our assumptions hold:

+        if not the_sip_domain_name?
+          ($ '.rules').prepend teacup.render ->
+            p 'Invalid rules, cannot proceed.'
+          return

         if the_sip_domain_name is false
           ($ '.rules').prepend teacup.render ->
             p 'The rules are not matching, cannot proceed.' return

+        if not the_gwlist?
+          ($ '.rules').prepend teacup.render ->
+            p 'Invalid rules, cannot proceed.'
+          return

         if the_gwlist is false